opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 ```

 !!! tip "Tip"
     By default all the pods in the argocd namespace are of `ClusterIP` type.
-We need to expose the `argocd-server` as a LoadBalancer service type to make it accessible from outside the cluster.
+We need to expose the `argocd-server` pod as a LoadBalancer service type to make it accessible from outside the cluster.

 After a short wait, AWS will assign a URL to the LoadBalancer service.
 You can retrieve this URL with: